User Manual – Durst

 3.1.3.
 Add Processing Steps (ISO 19593-1) Information

-This Fixup is activated by default, which is indicated by the symbol [3] (Figure 1).
+This Fixup is activated by default, which is indicated by the activated checkbox [3] (Figure 1).
 With this Fixup, all information on processing steps (ISO 19593-1) can be added for the newly created Layer.

 Figure 4: The dialog of the Fixup Add a Dieline to the ImageBox with the active Fixup Add Processing Steps (ISO 19593-1) Information